Explore this Section

 Welcome from the Director of Programmes

-We have a flourishing community of around 20 postgraduate research students working on early modern English history, international organised crime, and medieval and reformation spirituality.
+We have a flourishing community of postgraduate research students as part of the Research Institute for the Humanities.
 We welcome postgraduate applications in all fields where we can offer effective supervision (see here for further details).
 Office and computer facilities are provided, and research training is given through the School of Humanities.
-There is an annual postgraduate symposium, and regular seminars in modern History, early modern England, science in the humanities, and reading and writing lives as well as a general History seminar.
+There is an annual postgraduate symposium, and regular seminars in Modern History, Early Modern History and Local History.
 All welcome visitors to the university.
 Keele Historians, including postgraduates, also participate in region-wide seminars in Medieval and Early Modern History.

 We are a productive and successful research community.
-We have an active Centre for Local History, flourishing inter-disciplinary studies of early modern England and a group of eminent scholars of contemporary international history.
-Successes in attracting external funding in recent years include extensive local authority support for the Victoria County History of Staffordshire, the award of Leverhulme Major Research Fellowships to Professor Peter Jackson (2000-2003), for a study of the interactions between the Mongols and the Latin West, and to Professor Charles Townshend (2002-2005), for a study of the Irish Rising of 1916, and awards from the Nuffield Foundation and the ESRC for research on Christian mission in the Belgian Congo.
+We have an active Centre for Local History, flourishing inter-disciplinary studies of early modern England and groups of eminent scholars of medieval and contemporary history.
+Successes in attracting external funding in recent years include extensive local authority support for the Victoria County History of Staffordshire, funding from the Leverhulme Trust to Dr Morgan for work on medieval Gascony, and grants from the German Research Council for work by Dr Anthony Kauders on the history of psychoanalysis and to Dr Christoph Dieckmann for a study of Jewish Bolshevism.
 More information on our research interests is given on individual staff pages.

 If you have questions, we are always happy to respond by email or to meet prospective students outside the normal pattern of visit days.
 For undergraduate admissions go to http://www.keele.ac.uk/history/prospectiveundergraduates/, and for postgraduate admissions go to http://www.keele.ac.uk/history/prospectivepostgraduates/.